kelsierfin/BasicGamingPlatform/Authentication Team Files/auth_use_case_descriptions.md

 - First increment.

 **Frequency of Use:**
-- Meduim.
+- Medium.
 Only for when players forget their passwords.

 **Channel to Actor:**
 - Web interface via mouse click or touch interaction.